freedomofpress/securedrop-docs/docs/admin/maintenance/rebuild_admin.rst

 =======================================================

-If you do not have the original password for the shell admin account on the *Application* and *Monitor Servers*, you'll need to reset the password on each server by booting in single user mode.
+If you do not have the original password for the shell admin account on the *Application* and Monitor Servers, you'll need to reset the password on each server by booting in single user mode.
 In order to do so, you'll need physical access to the server, a keyboard, and a monitor.

-First, connect a monitor and keyboard to the *Monitor Server*.
+First, connect a monitor and keyboard to the Monitor Server.
 Then reboot the server.
 Enter the GRUB menu (instructions vary by hardware), ensure the **Ubuntu** entry is highlighted, and press **e** to edit boot options.